Punnet: North America

 In North America, commercial strawberry horticulture began around 1820, and the fruits were packed in the same manner as that approved by English gardeners; in 1821 it was recommended that Massachusetts strawberry growers carry berries to the Boston markets in "pottles, that is, in inverted cones of basket work.”
 The English punnet used in the strawberry trade of New York City between 1815 and 1850 was a round shallow basket of woven wickerwork without handles.
 A handled punnet became more popular in the New York market, as related in the Proceedings of the New Jersey Horticultural Society by Charles W. Idell, who resided in Hoboken and managed a produce market at the foot of Barclay Street, New York:

 Manufacture

 A 1903 work describes the construction of punnets;

 By 1969, punnets in the United Kingdom were being made out of thinly lathed poplar wood peelers, using a semi-mechanical system.
 While factory workers still had to interlace the laths, metal staples were used to fix the strips.

 Present-day forms

 Contemporary punnets are generally made in a variety of dimensions of semi-rigid, transparent, lightweight PET plastic with lockable lids, or of clamshell design, and with vents.
 Their advantage is that they permit visual examination by the consumer but discourage physical contact with the merchandise at point of sale.

 As early as 1911, cardboard punnets with wire handles were being used, and increasingly, moulded pulp and corrugated fiberboard are being used, as they are perceived to be more sustainable materials.
 Decorative punnets are often made of felt and seen in flower and craft arrangements.

+In food packaging, punnets are primarily used to package fresh fruits and vegetables.
+The design of a punnet allows for easy handling, transportation, and display of produce, protecting delicate items from damage while keeping them visible to consumers.
+They are often used for small, delicate fruits like strawberries, raspberries, and blueberries, which require careful packaging to prevent bruising.
+Punnets are also used for other fresh produce such as mushrooms, cherry tomatoes, and salad leaves.

+In addition to fresh produce, punnets are sometimes used for baked goods and small snacks.
+Their versatility makes them suitable for a wide range of food items that need to be kept fresh and protected from physical damage.